-- Have or are required to hold a California seller's permit - Receive \$100,000 or more per year in gross receipts from business operations.

-Are otherwise registered or required to be registered with the California Department of Tax and Fee Administration to report use tax.
+- Have or are required to hold a California seller's permit Make more than \$10,000 in purchases subject to use tax per calendar year and have not paid use tax on those purchases to a retailer engaged in business in California or to a retailer authorized by the California Department of Tax and Fee Administration to collect the tax. - Are otherwise registered or required to be registered with the California Department of Tax and Fee Administration to report use tax.